janbodnar/Python-Skolenie/data_types.md

 ## None

-There is another special data type — None.
+There is another special data type — `None`.
 This data type means non existent, not known, or empty.
+It is the sole value of the `NoneType` class. `None` is a built‑in constant that represents the
+absence of a value, a null, or a placeholder.

+`None` is falsy — when used in a boolean context, it evaluates to `False`.
+However, it is
+distinct from other falsy values like `0`, `False`, `""`, or empty collections.

+### Functions without a return value

+If a function does not end with an explicit `return` statement, it returns `None` automatically.

 ```python
 #!/usr/bin/python